 The FSOA is a job interview; candidates will want to wear professional attire.
-That said, candidates do not need to go out and spend money on new clothes for the assessment.

 The scheduled exercises are tightly choreographed, so it is essential to be on time and connected to the virtual platform.
 A candidate who is late, even by a few minutes, may disrupt the schedules of other candidates and numerous BEX staff.
-Candidates who arrive more than three minutes late might not be able to proceed with their assessment.
+Candidates who log into Zoom after 9:30 am Washington time on the day of the FSOA Structured Interview portion of the assessment may not be able to proceed with their assessment.
+Those who return to the Zoom meeting link later than the scheduled time for the start of the Group Exercise may not be able to proceed with their assessment.
+During scheduled breaks, candidates may exit the Zoom meeting link and step away from their computer.

 Provisions (known as "Reasonable Accommodations") for candidates with disabilities can be made available but must be approved in advance.
-Please see our website for the most updated information, using this link: What is the Assessment Center's policy on reasonable accommodations for persons with disabilities or those who have medical conditions or other needs, such as the use of medical devices or access to a lactation room?
+Please see our website for the most updated information here.